-With eight instalments to date, the series has sold 17 million copies in 40 languages.
+With nine instalments to date, the series has sold 17 million copies in 40 languages.
 The Ahndorils were both established writers before they adopted the pen name Lars Kepler, and have each published several acclaimed novels.

 “We worried that everything had been ruined…”

 In the summer of 2009, the authors Alexander and Alexandra Ahndoril went into hiding with their three daughters in a little house on the Swedish west coast.

 It was August, and the bright nights had started giving way to darkness once again.
 Late one evening just before bedtime the husband and wife saw a flickering light at the far end of the garden.
 The light came from a torch.
 Someone approached the house between the trees and across the lawn.
 Until the very last moment they kept hoping that this would be no more than some neighbor looking for a runaway dog, but when they heard the knocking on the door they realised it was all over.

 They looked at one another, Alexandra went in to their sleeping children, another knock rang out, and Alexander opened the door.

 “How did they find us?
 No one knew anything, not even our own children,” says Alexandra.

 “We worried that everything had been ruined,” Alexander added.